code-server-boilerplates/starter-pack/README.md

 * just want to have the bare minimum dependencies in their `code-server` instance

 ## Checklist

+Note to new template maintainers: After completing this checklist, update links below and reset progress if you marked your repository as an template.

 * [X] [Generate an new repo](https://cdrs-deploy.repohubdev.tk/generate/example-project) for an specific user case or [duplicate this repo](/docs/duplicate-repo.md) to receive docs updates and more through the Pull app.
 * [ ] [Complete this checklist](/docs/post-repo-creation/README.md) to setup GitHub Actions, among other things